amcmdv/OOP-and-JavaScript/README.md

    - In JavaScript, objects can inherit properties and methods from a prototype.
    - Every JavaScript object has a prototype property, which points to the prototype object from which it inherits properties.

-### 9. Object Serialization:
+### 9. Object Serialisation:
-   - Serialization is the process of converting an object into a format that can be stored or transmitted.
+   - Serialisation is the process of converting an object into a format that can be stored or transmitted.
-   - JSON (JavaScript Object Notation) is a popular format for serializing JavaScript objects.
+   - JSON (JavaScript Object Notation) is a popular format for serialising JavaScript objects.

 ### 10. Object Destructuring:
     - Object destructuring allows you to extract properties from an object and assign them to variables in a single line of code.